How much does your average American know about Spain?

 It’s a bit frustrating, but I guess I understand where they’re coming from.
-Spaniards have spent their whole lives watching American TV and movies, and they at least imagine that they know a lot about the US.
+Spaniards have spent their whole lives watching American TV and movies, and they at least imagine that they know a lot about the US and its culture.

 And they think we should probably know an equal amount about them.

 In any case, Spain has a lot of wonderful things, a lot of beautiful places, a lot of history, and a lot of interesting stories to tell.